 I roll off the motorway and back onto a country road through multiple small towns.
 I test raising the face plate multiple times and it is just as easy as the first time.
 No sticking or fumbling for the button.
 It seems to be so intuitive that it is hard to miss the button when you reach for it.
 Good design.

-There you have it, intrepid bikers, the Shoei Multitec modular helmet is quality, but at a hefty price.
+There you have it, intrepid bikers, the Shoei Multitec Modular Helmet is a quality lid, but at a hefty price.
 I’d be interested to hear if you’ve found one as good at a lower price.

 I’ve since seen this review over at Thunder Press.
 Seems like Michael Mihalevich agrees.
 I also like his statement of helmet and seat belt law issue.